-In Spring, temperatures are quite good, especially in May-June, days are long and the flowers all around the country offer astonishing landscapes.
+In Spring, temperatures are quite warm, especially in May-June, days are long and the flowers all around the country offer astonishing landscapes.

-In Summer, of course, the temperature can be high, but is always OK for horse riding.
+In Summer, of course, the temperature can be quite high, but it is always OK for horse riding.
 This is the best period to explore the mountains, blessed with lower temperatures.
-At this period, many French people have their annual holidays, so it can be difficult to find availability in hotels, reservations for this period should be made as early as possible.
+During this period, many French people have their annual holidays, so it can be difficult to find availability in hotels, reservations for this period should be made as early as possible.

 Temperatures aren't too bad in Autumn, although the short days mean limited sunlight and the cold starts to make itself felt towards the end of the season, even along the Côte d'Azur.
-But it is also the season for astonishing colours in forests, and for new cooking experiences with wild mushrooms and game (deers...).
+But it is also the season of colorful forests, and new cooking experiences with wild mushrooms and game (deers...).

 Winter is a time for strange experiences such as riding in the snow, or discovering the French coasts without the summer crowd !

-The French are a festive bunch with many cities hosting music, dance, theatre, cinema or art events each year.
-Rural villages hold fairs and fêtes which celebrate everything from local saints to agricultural progress.
+French people are a festive bunch with many cities hosting music, dance, theatre, cinema or art events every year.
+Rural villages hold fairs and parties celebrating everything from local saints to agricultural progress.

 Prominent national days off are May Day (1 May), when people trade gifts of muguet (lily of the valley) for good luck; and Bastille Day (14 July), which is celebrated by throwing firecrackers at friends.